BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide.md

 ![18_ready-to-fine-tune.png](/tutorials/custom_head_armatures/18_ready-to-fine-tune.png)

-It’s a lot of bones, so to make it easier to edit we can (in object mode as we are in) click “Separate bones to layers”.
+It’s a lot of bones, so to make it easier to edit we can (in Object Mode) click “Separate bones to layers”.
 At this point we can, for example, select “Piercing” and deselect “All” so that only the piercing bones are visible.

 > **Blender 4+ with updated plugin note**: Separating the bones looks a bit different here (see below), but works the same.
 Additionally there is no “Return bones to layer 0”, I assume this is not needed anymore and have had no issues.
 Probably safest to have all bone layers visible before exporting later anyway.
 {.is-info}